jenskutilek/voc/README.md

 ## voc_merge

-Extract a VOLT project file (.vtp) from a font.
+Merge a VOLT project file (.vtp) into a font.
+Existing VOLT data in the font is overwritten.

 ```bash
 $ voc_merge TTF_PATH VTP_PATH [TTF_OUT_PATH]